adentinger/AdeClangFormat/README.md

 Sets up check and fix targets that invoke `(git-)clang-format` on the sources of the targets specified to `TARGETS`.
 Note that these functions may be invoked multiple times, as long as the same target is not specified again.

+The environment variables that influence these calls are:

+- `ADE_CLANG_FORMAT_GIT_REF_COMMIT`: Same as the cache variable of the same name.
+If specified and the cache variable of the same name is unspecified, this environment variable's value is used.

 The cache variables that influence these calls are:

 - `ADE_CLANG_FORMAT_GIT`/`ADE_CLANG_FORMAT_PLAIN`: Default value of the `COMMAND` option of `ade_clang_format_(git/plain)_targets()` if unspecified.
 This is a semicolon-delimited list of flags that run `(git-)clang-format`.
 Works the same way as [`CMAKE_<LANG>_CLANG_TIDY`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_CLANG_TIDY.html) does.
 At the moment, this applies to sources of all languages on the specified targets, see [issue #6](https://github.com/adentinger/AdeClangFormat/issues/6).
 If unspecified and if the `COMMAND` option is also unspecified, then the invocation is a NO-OP (but the check and fix targets are not created to help detect configuration errors).
 This is similar to CMake's [`CMAKE_<LANG>_CLANG_TIDY`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_CLANG_TIDY.html) and is useful to have a single invocation of `ade_clang_format_(git/plain)_targets()` that is able to handle both dev/CI setups, which need the formatting targets, _and_ irregular contributors who may not have `clang-format` installed or may not want to set it up.